j-gillespie-dna/j-gillespie-dna.github.io/05-CCC.md

 <img src="05-CCC_files/figure-html/vis_full-4.png" width="672" />

 If we are interested in a particular signaling pathway, a list of communication probabilities is available in the CellChat object metadata.
-We can look at the probability of interactions between cell groups involved in the NOTCH pathway with the `netVisual_aggregate` function (Figure 8).
+We can look at the probability of interactions between cell groups involved in the NOTCH pathway with the `netVisual_aggregate` function.

 ``` r